Databingo/jnote/README.md

 | e      | edit note by VIM               |
 | q      | quit jnote                     |

-Actually you can use jnote as a JSON editor, for more usage information you can check the original repository which is no longer be developed by his author.(https://github.com/skanehira/tson)
+Actually you can use jnote as a JSON editor, for more usage information you can check the original repository which is no longer be developed by the author.(https://github.com/skanehira/tson)

 ## About improvement
 Since the original repository was last committed at 2019.11.07, many dependences changed.
-I updated them and add a Text area for visition node's content.
+I updated them and add a Text area for the visitation of node's content.